 The Audit Committee is authorized by its charter to pre-approve all auditing and permitted non-audit services to be performed by our independent registered public accounting firm.
 The Audit Committee reviews and approves the independent registered public accounting firm's retention to perform attest services, including the associated fees.
 The Audit Committee also evaluates other known potential engagements of the independent registered public accounting firm, including the scope of the proposed work and the proposed fees, and approves or rejects each service, taking into account whether the services are permissible under applicable law and the possible impact of each non-audit service on the independent registered public accounting firm's independence from management.
-At subsequent meetings, the Committee will receive updates on the services actually provided by the independent registered public accounting firm, and management may present additional services for approval.
+At subsequent meetings, the Committee will receive updates on the services for approval.
 The Committee has delegated to the Chairman of the Audit Committee the authority to evaluate and approve engagements on behalf of the Committee in the event that a need arises for pre-approval between Committee meetings.
 If the Chairman so approves any such engagements, he will report that approval to the full Audit Committee at its next meeting.
 During fiscal 2016, all such services were pre-approved in accordance with the procedures described above.